ednunezg/shazam-clone/README.md

 For now, this is a staring point for creating a succesful implementation of a shazam clone.
 A shazam clone needs is made up of two programs.
 This is kindof a high level description of what to accomplish:

-(1) footprint-songs: This program takes a massive library of WAV files as an input, and stores a hash table into a database of some sort.
+(1) footprint-songs: This program takes a massive library of WAV files as an input, and stores a [hash] -> [audio file name] mapping  into a database of some sort.

 (2) identify-song: This takes a WAV file as an input, and then matches the song with a list of songs in the database.